-Semi Truck T-bones Surburban at East Sioux Falls Crash

-Semi Truck T-bones Vehicle at East Sioux Falls Crash
+Semi Truck T-bones Vehicle in East Sioux Falls Crash

-The Minnehaha County Sheriff’s Office is investigating a collision between a Suburban and a Semi Truck at the intersection of Highway 42 and East Willow Ridge Place on the eastern edge of Sioux Falls.
+The Minnehaha County Sheriff’s Office is investigating a collision between a Suburban and a semi-truck at the intersection of Highway 42 and East Willow Ridge Place on the eastern edge of Sioux Falls.

 The crash occurred during a busy morning rush hour at 7:45 AM on Friday (February 8)